MicrosoftDocs/well-architected/well-architected/how-to-use-waf.md

 The framework is founded on the five pillars of architectural excellence, which are mapped to those goals.
 They are: [**Reliability**](./reliability/index.yml), [**Security**](./security/index.yml), [**Cost Optimization**](./cost-optimization/index.yml), [**Operational Excellence**](./operational-excellence/index.yml), and [**Performance Efficiency**](./performance-efficiency/index.yml).

-Each pillar provides recommended architectural practices, risk considerations, and tradeoffs.
+Each pillar provides recommended practices, risk considerations, and tradeoffs.
 The design decisions must be balanced across all pillars, given the business requirements.
 The technical and actionable guidance is broad enough to be considered by all workloads and intended to be applied to a specific scenario.
 This guidance is centered on Azure.

 Workload architecture isn’t the same as its implementation.
 WAF can set you up for success through architectural design, but the implementation choices depend on the business requirements and constraints of the organization.